LambdaLabs/docsy-lambda-docs/content/en/workstations/quickstart-guide/unboxing-and-setting-up-vector/index.md

 ## Removing the Instapak foam and glass panel film

-To remove the Instapak foam from inside your Vector and the film that protects your Vector's glass panel, you need to first remove the glass panel.
+To remove the Instapak foam from inside your Vector and the films that protect your Vector's glass panels, you need to first remove the glass panels.

-To remove your Vector's glass panel:
+To remove your Vector's glass panels:

 {{< imgproc rear-thumbscrews-latch Resize "600x" >}}{{< /imgproc >}}